google-pay/google-pay-button/README.md

 Web components are more difficult to consume in a React application due to the extra work involved in binding to web component properties with React.

-A separate [Google Pay React button][button-react] as been created to make it just as easy to integrate Google Pay into your React website.
+A separate [Google Pay React button][button-react] has been created to make it easy to integrate Google Pay into your React website.

 ```sh